Building a Flutter Document Scanning Plugin for Windows and Linux

 -

-Since the example code we implemented for web is shared with Windows and Linux, there is no code change required.
-We can directly run the example code on Windows and Linux.
+Since the web example code is shared with the desktop platforms, no changes are needed.
+You can directly run the existing example on Windows or Linux: